 Contact us to learn about solar power for your home or business

-Another name for solar hot water.
+A. That’s just another term for solar hot water.

 A. Solar collectors mounted on the roof, a hot water storage tank in the basement, piping between them and a circulator pump to move the heated fluid from the roof.

 A: We recommend two collectors (32 square feet each) and an 80-gallon storage tank for households of four or fewer people.
 For households with 4-6 people, we recommend three collectors and a 120-gallon storage tank.

 A: Before rebates and incentives, a two-collector system is approximately $10,000; a three-collector system is about $12,000.
 A state rebate pays for about 10% of the system cost.
 Then the system is eligible for a federal tax credit in the amount of 30% of the total out-of-pocket cost.
 This brings the net cost closer to $5,500- $6,500.

 A: Your solar hot water system may be eligible for a 0% interest loan for up to $15,000 for 7 years.
 Contact MassSave.com at 866-527-7283 and ask about the HEAT loan.

 A: The sun can heat your water to about 150-160 degrees in the summer, which is actually hotter than you need!
 But don’t worry, every system has a tempering valve to make sure water leaving your storage tank never exceeds 120 degrees.
 In the winter, the sun gets your water to around 90-100 degrees, and your traditional heating system gives the final boost to around 120 degrees.

 A: There is always a ‘backup’ to solar hot water.
 Your solar-heated water is stored in a large, well-insulated storage tank.
 From there it passes through your existing storage tank for the final heating, if needed.
 If you have a one-tank solar solution, the solar storage tank will have a back-up electric heating element.